Skip to content

 • current

-The current instance of this class for the current context.
+The instance of the active tracker in the current context.

 • add